Jacq0/wad2-apiAssignment/readme.md

 ## Additional Features.

- + Implemented a favouriting system using the API
+ + Implemented a favouriting system using the API.
+ + Implemented reviewing routing to the system.
+Sadly the single movie page doesn't work yet :(

 ## Installation Requirements